Career Development Office

 Hive Mind: Networking

 Interview Skills Workshop: Behavioral and Traditional Interview Questions

 Career Fairs and Regional Events

-FESinDC: Approximately one hundred students attend this annual two-day program in Washington, D.C., home to the largest F&ES alumni population.
-Includes employer site visits, pre-select job and internship interviews, small-group information sessions, alumni networking dinners, and alumni/student networking reception.
+YSEinDC: Approximately one hundred students attend this annual two-day program in Washington, D.C., home to the largest YSE alumni population.
+The event includes employer site visits, preselected job and internship interviews, small group information sessions, alumni networking dinners, and an alumni/student networking reception.

 All Ivy Environmental and Sustainable Development Career Fair: Up to eighty employers in a range of fields and more than 1,000 students participate in this annual fair jointly sponsored by the eight Ivy League institutions.
 Open to all graduate students, undergraduate students, and alumni from partner schools.
-Held at Columbia University, New York.
+The fair is held at Columbia University in New York.